GillesZunino/Photon-Azure-CounterPublishers/README.md

    * `deploy\Loadbalancing\Master\bin`

 # Configuration
-Before performance counters can be published, Photon need to be configured to use the plugin.
+Before performance counters can be published, Photon needs to be configured to use the plugin.
+The following steps show how to configure the standard LoadBalancing application (Master and GameServer).

 1. Create a new Application Insight resource (see [this page](https://docs.microsoft.com/en-us/azure/azure-monitor/app/create-new-resource) for additional details) and copy the instrumentation key,

 2. Prepare the configuration section.
-The following snippetsincludes two placeholders which need to be replaced:
+The following snippet contains two placeholders which need to be replaced:
-      * `{#InstrumentationKey#}` with the Application Insights instrumentation key acquired in step 1,
+      * `{#InstrumentationKey#}` with the Application Insights instrumentation key acquired during step 1,
-      * `{#Region#}.{#Cluster#}` with a suitable string to identify the Photon server. `{0}` will be replaced with the machine name.
+      * `{#Region#}.{#Cluster#}` with a suitable string to identify the Photon server instance. `{0}` will be replaced with the machine name.
     ```xml
     <Photon>
       <CounterPublisher